msupply-foundation/msupply_docs_staging/content/docs/replenishment/inbound shipments/index.md

 **Additional vaccine columns**

-The Quantities tab will have extra columns shown when certain preferences are enabled.
-These preferences are controlled in [Manage > Stores](/docs/manage/facilities/#editing-store-preferences).
+The Quantities tab will have extra columns available with certain preferences on.
+These preferences are controlled in [Manage Facilities](/docs/manage/facilities/#editing-store-preferences).

 The additional columns available with the `Display vaccine in doses` preference on are: